elibenton/personal-website/content/writing/rules-unspoken.md

 ---
-title: "Rules Unspoken"
+title: Rules Unspoken
-date: 2018-10-15
+date: 2018-10-15T00:00:00.000Z
-city: "Claremont, California"
+city: 'Claremont, California'
-country: "United States"
+country: United States
+description: >-

-description: "Sully and I discuss hookup culture at The Claremont Colleges.
+  Sully and I discuss hookup culture at The Claremont Colleges.
 We talk with experts such as Professor of Sociology at Occidental, Lisa Wade.
-We also talk with student Audrey Jang, the President of the Pomona Student Union, who brought Professor Wade to campus."
+We also talk with student Audrey Jang, the President of the Pomona Student Union, who brought Professor Wade to campus.
 categories:
   - audio
   - published